It’s on us as leaders and human resources professionals to do everything possible to take advantage of our internal talent pools.

 I’d encourage you to consider the following agile principles as you embark on your organizational talent review journey.

-- Co-develop with the business—developing in partnership with the business leaders, who will use your talent reviews, helps ensure that you incorporate their wants and needs into the process.
-In agile, customer satisfaction comes first and this is a great way to make sure your customers (the leaders who will use the process) buy into and adopt your new Talent Review process.
+In agile, customer satisfaction comes first and this is a great way to make sure your customers (the leaders who will use the process) buy into and adopt your new talent review process.

-- Create Simplicity—agile processes are all about creating simplicity, releasing minimum viable products (MVPs), and ensuring that you meet your customer's needs and deliver quickly.
+Agile processes are all about creating simplicity, releasing minimum viable products (MVPs), and ensuring that you meet your customer's needs and deliver quickly.
 Don’t let your need for perfection get in the way of quickly delivering something great for your organization.

-- Iterative Development—iteratively developing your talent review process increases your ‘speed to market’ and allows you to collect feedback and make refinements to ensure its efficacy and effectiveness in the future.
+Iteratively developing your talent review process increases your ‘speed to market’ and allows you to collect feedback and make refinements to ensure its efficacy and effectiveness in the future.

 Avoid biases and stale talent data

+You’ll never be able to get a clear picture of your talent if your data is riddled with biases.
 So how do you avoid biases in your review process?
-Here’re some tips:
+Here are some tips:

-- Share common biases with your managers—one of the simplest ways to counter biases is to merely call your leaders’ attention to the biases that exist.
-Even your best people leaders are human and will have their inherent biases.
 Giving participants in the process insight into the biases that might trip them up prior to them assessing their talent can help them take a step back and go eyes wide open into an unbiased talent review.

-- Clearly communicate process and definitions—A clearly defined process, with explicit definitions of what it means to be high performing and high potential, is critical to ensuring consistent execution of your talent review.
 There should be no ambiguity in the process, and it should be clearly communicated to all involved parties to ensure that leaders across your organization are all applying the same lens when assessing their people.

-- Collaborate!—having leadership teams work together to assess their people is a key mechanism in ensuring consistency in how your employees are assessed.
-This is why I strongly recommend hosting talent review meetings regularly with your leadership team: hashing this information out live allows managers to understand the logic being applied to others and establish consistency.
-This also allows managers to provide feedback to their peers about their experiences working with each other’s employees.
+This is why I strongly recommend hosting talent review meetings regularly with your leadership team.
+Hashing this information out live allows managers to understand the logic being applied to others and establish consistency.

-- Avoid stale data—just because an employee was rated highly in years past doesn’t mean they get a free pass when you repeat the process, and the same goes if they have been a mid-tier performer.
 Talent data is highly fluid and should be viewed as living and breathing.
 Eliminating biases and taking a fresh look at your talent helps ensure you aren’t plagued by stale data that can hold back your overall talent imperatives.

 Leverage technology to scale your processes